hotosm/hotosm-website/participatory-mapping-toolkit.markdown

 Main-image: "/uploads/toolkit-cover.png"
 block-1:
   Title: "Section One: The Power of Participatory Mapping"
-  Text: "Download and access the full report.
-The full report covers three sections: The Power of Participatory Mapping, Refugee Contexts, and Tools and Processes.
-Read to more to get started on mapping projects within refugee contexts."
+  Text: "Section One introduces what participatory mapping is and why it is vital in refugee contexts.
+It gives important background information about the platform used to map and how to use the guide."
   Action-text: "Download Section One (PDF 219KB)"
   Image: "/uploads/2-e857cc.jpg"
   Link: "Toolkit-for-Participatory-Mapping-Section-One.pdf"
 block-2:
   Title: "Section Two: Refugee Contexts"
-  Text: "The toolkit was built to help support organizations working in refugee contexts wanting to conduct open and participatory mapping for humanitarian action.
-Read more about the announcement blog post and access the PDF in interactive form."
+  Text: "Section Two identifies important contextual factors that affect how organizations respond.
+It has been written for refugee contexts, and gives users an idea of what to keep in mind before getting started."
   Action-text: "Download Section Two (PDF 244KB)"
   Image: "/uploads/process-diagram.png"
   Link: "Toolkit-for-Participatory-Mapping-Section-Two.pdf"
 block-3:
   Title: "Section Three: Tools and Processes"
-  Text: "The toolkit covers many topics with an in-depth guide to the tools and processes of open mapping.
-Download the individual chapter that covers the tools and processes needed to conduct open mapping in refugee contexts."
+  Text: "Section Three is the heart of the toolkit - a series of tools and processes that offer practical solutions for humanitarians."
   Action-text: "Download Section Three (PDF 613KB)"
   Image: "/uploads/toolkit-tools.png"
   Link: "Toolkit-for-Participatory-Mapping-Section-Three.pdf"